wimrijnders/CmdParameter/README.md

 > ./Simple -h
 Simple test with single integer command line parameters

-options:
+Options:

-    (Can appear in any position on the command line after the program name) -h         - Show this information.
+    -h          Show this information.
 Overrides all other parameters.
-    -int=<num> - This value can be any integer; default '0'.
+    -int=<num>  This value can be any integer; default '0'.

+Notes:

+ * Global options can appear in any position on the command line after the program name.

 > ./Simple -int=hello
 Error(s) on command line: